luci/luci-py/appengine/swarming/doc/User-Guide.md

 Command execution environment is defined as:

 *   Command line:
-    *   From the isolated file.
-In this case, it is possible to extend with `extra_args` to specify arguments _appended_ to the command on a per-task basis.
-A good use is to shard test runs into multiple subshards.
     *   In the task properties.
 In this case, the actual command is listed as a list.
 *   Idempotency flag to signify possibility of reusing previous succeeding